namr3cto/stoffi/Website/README.md

 First I suggest you setup Ruby and Ruby on Rails along with a web server on your machine.
 I suggest you check out Pow as a local web server.
 It is fast and easy to deploy.
 I also suggest you use RVM to manage various ruby versions.
 The current master branch of Stoffi is developed using Ruby 2.1.

 You also need to install Juggernaut in order to get server-to-client communication up and running.
 I will move to WebSockets later when I have managed to switch to a more modern browser for the embedded version inside the player.
 But for now, we still use Juggernaut.
-Here's how you install it.
+Here's how you install it, assuming you use Homebrew as a package manager.

 Install Node.js: